pratheeth25/ADS-AAT/explanation.md

 ```
 ┌─────────────────────────────────────────────────────────┐
-│  COIL L3  (sparsest — fewest keys, ~0.4% of data)       │  ← sorted array
+│  COIL L3  (sparsest — fewest keys, ~0.4% of data)       │  ← sorted array (built once at sync)
 │  COIL L2  (~1.6% of data)                               │  ← sorted array
 │  COIL L1  (~6.25% of data)                              │  ← sorted array
 │  COIL L0  (~25% of data)                                │  ← sorted array
 ├─────────────────────────────────────────────────────────┤
-│  PDL      (~40% of data — sparse navigation index)      │  ← sorted array
+│  PDL      (~40% of data — sparse navigation index)      │  ← lock-free Treiber stack (insert O(1))
+│           each entry stores {key, data_pos}             │    snapshot sorted once at sync
 ├─────────────────────────────────────────────────────────┤
-│  Data     (100% — every value ever inserted)            │  ← sorted array
+│  Data     (100% — every value ever inserted)            │  ← lock-free Treiber stack (insert O(1))
+│                                                         │    snapshot sorted once at sync
 └─────────────────────────────────────────────────────────┘
 ```

-Each layer is a **sorted array**, not a linked list.
+**PDL and Data** use **lock-free Treiber stacks** for insertion: each `push()` is a single CAS (compare-and-swap) operation — no mutex, no sorting, no waiting.
+Their sorted-array snapshots are built once in `waitForBG()`.

+**COIL** levels are sorted arrays built from the Data snapshot in `waitForBG()`.

 Searching means:
-1. Binary search in COIL L3 → narrows range from `[0, N]` to a small window.
+1. Binary search in COIL Lmax (sparsest) → narrows range from `[0, N]` to a small window.
-2. Binary search in COIL L2, L1, L0 → window shrinks further each time.
+2. Binary search down through COIL levels → window shrinks further each time.
-3. Binary search in PDL → window shrinks again.
+3. Binary search in PDL snapshot → window shrinks again; `data_pos` gives direct index.
-4. Final binary search in Data within the narrow window.
+4. Final binary search in Data snapshot within the narrow window.

-Because each layer is a sorted array, the CPU cache prefetcher works perfectly.
+Because each layer is a sorted array (snapshot), the CPU cache prefetcher works perfectly.
 No pointer chasing, no scattered memory, no cache misses.

 ---